Tha Lot-tree

 There are 292,201,338 possible number combinations.

-Total of six numbers per two dollar play.
+Six numbers per play.

 The last number, AKA the Power Ball, is 1 to 26.